What Coaching Is (And What It Isn’t)

 1. Coaching is About Unlocking Potential

-A coach sees what you might be missing.
-They help you challenge assumptions, break through limiting beliefs, and push past obstacles.
-Coaching is about clarity, action, and results.
-The goal isn’t just to talk—it’s to move forward.
+The objective of a good coach is always to see what you might be missing in what they hear from you.
+They help you challenge unhelpful assumptions, break through limiting beliefs, and push past real-life obstacles.
+Coaching is about helping you find clarity, action, and results.
+The goal of the coaching relationship and coaching conversations isn’t just to talk; it’s to enable you to move forward.

 2. Coaching is Future-Focused

-We’re not here to endlessly analyze the past.
-Coaching is about where you want to go and how to get there.
+The Coaching relationship is not about endlessly analyzing the past.
+Coaching is about focusing your mindset, energy, and steps toward where you want to go and how to get there.
 It’s about creating actionable steps and building the momentum to reach your goals.
 If therapy is about understanding, coaching is about executing.

 3. Coaching is a Collaborative Process

-Coaching isn’t a guru handing down wisdom from on high.
-It’s a partnership.
-A coach provides the structure, asks the right questions, and challenges you to think differently—but the growth?
-The transformation?
-That’s yours.
+Again, Coaching isn’t about a guru handing down wisdom for your life from a pedestal.
+Coaching is always first-and-foremost a relational partnership.
+A coach provides the structure for your times together, asks empowering questions, and challenges you to think differently.
+However, the growth you experience through the coaching relationship?
+The transformation that helps you thrive and go where you need to be?
+That’s all yours.

-Coaching is about maximizing your potential—not by giving you someone else’s plan, but by helping you build the best plan for yourself.
+Whoever you are, Coaching is for you, and is all about maximizing your potential- Not by giving you someone else’s plan, but by helping you build the best plan for yourself.